SimeonRumy/constraints/README.md

 ### Batching and Activating Constraints

 Constraints are not activated individually by default because that is not efficient and can slow down view rendering.
-Multiple constraints should be activated using ```NSLayoutConstraint.activate([])``` according to Apple .
+Multiple constraints should be activated using ```NSLayoutConstraint.activate([])``` according to Apple.

 Therefore, we need an intuitive way to batch and activate constraints.

 ```swift